jarad/jarad.github.com/data_management.md

 - Include a header row that describes the variables in the first line

     Use informative variable names as the first row in the data file.
+    Multiple files with similar content should have the **exact** same header rows.

 - Provide an identification to the original non-digital data

     In the raw data, you should have an identification that allows you to go back and check the original non-digital data.
     For example, you might have a column in the raw data that references the lab notebook number.
     Including the identification allows you to go back and check the original source to verify that the raw data are correct.

 - Use plain ASCII text